jdbean/blog-mirror/_posts/2018-10-01-scraping-with-nokogiri.md

 Web scraping is the practice of parsing a site's HTML (or even DOM) and extracting meaningful data from it.
 <!-- more -->
 Scraping can be a bit tricky and it can be a divisive topic among developers.
-Scraping can be a really powerful tool for obtaining data that isn't available in a more convenient structured form such as a JSON API.
+Scraping has the potential to be really powerful tool for obtaining data that isn't available in a more convenient structured form such as a JSON API.
 However, scraping can also be really tricky to implement and prone to sudden failure when, for example, a website is updated without notice.
 This sometimes makes scraping applications feel like a bit like a cludge.
-After all, scraping is typically something one does when there is no better alternative.
-We usually think of Web pages as something that is built to be viewed and processed one at a time by human beings rather than being analyzed en-mass by a machine.
-Thus, building a web scraper usually means putting a web site to a task that is neither intended nor supported by it's maintainer.
+Typically, scraping is a last resort.
+We usually think of Web pages as something that are built to be viewed and processed one at a time by human beings rather than being analyzed en-mass by a machine.
+Thus, building a web scraper usually means putting a web site to a task that is neither intended nor supported by its maintainer.

 A lot of my early experience with programming concepts came from trying to implement rudimentary scraping tools to ease some pain points in my typical work flow.
 Lately, I've been working on refreshing myself on how to add scraping into my Ruby toolbox using the popular Nokogiri gem.
 In this post, I'll introduce what web scraping is and how to perform it using Ruby and Nokogiri.

 # What is Scraping and Why Use it?

-As I mentioned, scraping is a technique for isolating data out of a web page's HTML.
+As I mentioned, scraping is a technique for isolating data from a web page's HTML.
 Scraping can be difficult to accomplish––in order to get the data one wants, one needs to closely analyze the HTML and identify exactly which page elements contain the sought-after information.
 It requires a great deal of precision which is further exacerbated by the challenge of scraping multiple similar pages on a website which may contain unforeseen differences.

 Despite its challenges, scraping opens up a substantial world of potential data sources for developers to work with.
-For example, imagine one wanted some information on the grizzly deaths of some of your favorite characters in the expansive universe of Game of Thrones (not to be confused with A Song of Fire and Ice of course)?
-Assuming that nobody has put up a structured data source for this data, one might still be able to programmatically obtain that data by writing a scraper to extract that data from the pages of the [Game of Thrones Wikia](http://gameofthrones.wikia.com/wiki/Robb_Stark).
+For example, imagine one wanted some information on the grizzly deaths of some of your favorite characters in the expansive universe of Game of Thrones (not to be confused with A Song of Fire and Ice of course).
+Assuming that nobody has put up a structured data source for this information, one might still be able to programmatically obtain that data by writing a scraper to extract that data from the pages of the [Game of Thrones Wikia](http://gameofthrones.wikia.com/wiki/Robb_Stark).

 Now that we've established the *what* let's get into the *how* of web scraping.

 # Scraping HTML Using Nokogiri and Open-URI

+Ruby has some powerful tools that we'll want to make use when scraping.

 ## Open-URI

-Before we can begin the delicate work of parsing a web page, we need to obtain that web page.
+Before we can begin the delicate work of parsing a web page, we need to obtain that web page from the internet.
 In Ruby, the Open-URI module is a great place to start.
-Open-URI, among many other features, provides the `open` method which takes a URL as an argument, and returns the HTML content at that URL.
+Open-URI provides the `open` method which takes a URL as an argument, and returns the HTML content of that URL.

 For example, running